 G-10.
 Introduction to the Principles of Bibliographical Description - Advance Reading List

-A bibliographical description is a systematic report concerning a publication’s type, paper, printing, illustrations, and binding, and the relation between its physical characteristics and the circumstances of its authorship, publication, distribution, and readership.
-Typically, a basic bibliographical description (or formulary) consists of a statement regarding its format and collational formula, which describes the number of leaves per gathering, the manner in which gatherings are signed and the leaves paginated, and the order in which gatherings were intended to be bound.
-In a thorough description, the formulary is followed by descriptions of the book’s paper, typography, and letterpress contents; its plates, maps, or other inserted illustrative matter; and its binding (especially if executed by the publisher before sale to the public); and regulatory circumstances (e.g. licenses or privileges).
+A bibliographical description is a systematic report concerning a publication’s physical characteristics and the circumstances of its authorship, publication, and distribution.
+Typically, a basic bibliographical description (or formulary) consists of a statement regarding a publication’s format and collational formula, which describes the number of leaves per gathering, the manner in which gatherings are signed and the leaves paginated by the printer, and the order in which gatherings were intended to be bound.
+In a thorough description, the formulary is followed by descriptions of the book’s paper, typography, and letterpress contents; its plates, maps, or other inserted illustrative matter; and its binding (especially if executed by the publisher before sale to the public); and regulatory circumstances (e.g., licenses or privileges).
 A full description typically concludes with relevant details of the book’s authorship, publication, and distribution.
+Bibliographical descriptions are essential tools for enriching our understanding of how printed texts were produced, and for revealing the contributions of the anonymous workers responsible for their production.

-The course lectures and museums introduce and discuss examples of type, paper, bindings, illustrations, best bibliographical practices, &c.
-The labs and homework focus intensively on format and collation: learning how to analyze and describe the structure of a book following the formulary developed in chapters 5, 7, and 12 of Fredson Bowers’ Principles of Bibliographical Description.
+The course lectures and museum sessions introduce and discuss examples of type, paper, bindings, illustrations, best bibliographical practices, &c.
+The labs and practice sessions focus intensively on format and collation: here students learn how to analyze and describe the structure of a book following the formulary developed in chapters 5, 7, and 12 of Fredson Bowers’ Principles of Bibliographical Description.
 The preparatory reading is primarily intended to provide the background necessary for understanding what the formulary describes.

-Here is a sample bibliographical description of the sort students will be asked to prepare during homework and lab sessions:
+Here (in boldface) is a sample basic bibliographical description of the sort students will be asked to prepare during description practice and lab sessions:

 Feijoó y Montenegro, Benito Gerónimo.
 Theatro crítico universal.
 Nueva impresion.
 Volume IV.
 Madrid: Imprenta Real, 1773.